Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Colonial EraPatriots & Patriotism.
 In addition, it is included in the Rotary International series list.

 Location.
 40° 8.942′ N, 74° 42.831′ W. Marker is in Bordentown, New Jersey, in Burlington County.
-Marker is on Farnsworth Avenue just north of County Road 662, on the right when traveling north.
+It is on Farnsworth Avenue just north of County Road 662, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Bordentown NJ 08505, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Home of Col. Joseph Borden 2nd (within shouting distance of this marker); Notable Bordentown Residents (within shouting distance of this marker); Francis Hopkinson (within shouting distance of this marker); Patience Lovell Wright (within shouting distance of this marker); This Was The Home Of Joseph Hopkinson (within shouting distance of this marker); Home of Patience Lovell Wright (within shouting distance of this marker); Wright House
+At least 8 other markers are within walking distance of this marker: Home of Col. Joseph Borden 2nd (within shouting distance of this marker); Notable Bordentown Residents (within shouting distance of this marker); Francis Hopkinson (within shouting distance of this marker); Patience Lovell Wright (within shouting distance of this marker); This Was The Home Of Joseph Hopkinson (within shouting distance of this marker); Home of Patience Lovell Wright (within shouting distance of this marker); Wright House

 Paid Advertisement